 - James went into a grocery store and, as ironic as it may sound, slipped on a banana peel.
 He hired an attorney, whose investigation showed that the banana peel was dropped by another customer less than 10 minutes before the slip and fall accident.
 The grocery store has the same policy of having its employee inspect the floor every hour.
 The last such inspection took place just 5 minutes before the banana peel was dropped.
 Meaning: the grocery store owner and the employee responsible for the inspection were not aware of the dangerous condition and could not prevent it.
 Furthermore, neither the owner nor the employee did anything to create the dangerous condition.
 It was created by a third party.
 In that case, James’s premises liability claim would most likely not be successful.

 Have you been injured in a premises liability accident in Los Angeles or elsewhere in California?
-Do not hesitate to contact our skilled attorney at the Compass Law Group, PC to look into your case and conduct a thorough investigation.
-Call our offices at 800-602-4010 or complete this contact form for a free case evaluation.
+Do not hesitate to contact our skilled attorney at the Compass Law Group, LLP to look into your case and conduct a thorough investigation.